Mnwa/fast-async-mutex/README.md

 The fast async mutex which uses atomics with spinlock algorithm.
 Spinlock algorithm integrated with the Rust futures concept without the overhead of any libs.
 Also when the `MutexGuard` is dropped, a waker of the next locker will be executed.
+It will be works with any async runtime in Rust, it may be a Tokio, Smoll, Async-std etc..

 ## Examples